constellation-daq/Constellation/docs/protocols/chp.md

 A receiving CHP host SHALL discard messages that it receives with an invalid formatting or content.

-### Lives Counter & Heartbeat Timeouts

-A receiving CHP host SHALL keep a counter and the current state of each CHP sending host it is subscribed to.
-The counter value is referred to as "lives".
-Upon subscription the lives counter for the corresponding CHP sending host SHALL be set to an initial value.

-Whenever no heartbeat or extrasystole message is received within the defined time interval, the CHP receiving host SHALL reduce the lives counter by one.
-Upon reaching a lives counter value of zero, the CHP sending host SHALL be considered unavailable.

-Whenever a heartbeat or extrasystole message is received within the defined time interval, the lives counter SHALL be reset to its initial value and the current state SHALL be updated with the state information of the CHP sending host from the message.

-The time intervals for publishing heartbeat messages by CHP sending hosts, called "heart rate",  SHALL be variable and adjustable over time by the CHP sending host.
-Heartbeat messages MAY be sent earlier than the indicated time interval and additional extrasystole messages MAY be published anytime.

-The maximum time interval expected for receiving the next heartbeat messages from a given CHP sending host SHALL be inferred from the heart rate value of the last received heartbeat or extrasystole message.
-The time interval SHALL be 150% of the heart rate time interval and SHALL be adjusted with every received message.

-The initial value of the lives counter SHOULD be 3.

 ### Message Content

 The heartbeat and extrasystole message frame MUST be encoded according to the MessagePack specification.